sofie-rk/algorithms_and_data_structures/graph_implementation/README.md

 ## Cycle
 Path starting and ending at the same vertex.

+DFS can be used to detect if there is a cycle in graph G. Visit all adjacent vertices of the current vertex.
+If adjacent vertex is already visisted and is not the parent of the current vertex, there is a cycle.
+An array must be made to maintain the parent vertex of each vertex.

 ## Depth-first search (DFS)
 Systematically visits all vertices  in a graph.
 The nodes are visited "depth-wise".